Tied Links: The tied braid monoid

-Observe now that, if the cords are provided with {\sl elasticity}, each one of the elements representing $\eta_{1,3}$ in Figure \ref{TL3-3} can be transformed, by a Reidemeister move of second type in which the cord is stretched, in the following compact diagram (i.e., a cord connecting strand $1$ with strand $3$).
-From now on, the cord, having elastic property, will be represented as a spring.
+Observe now that, if the ties are provided with elasticity, each one of the elements representing $\eta_{1,3}$ in Figure 10 can be transformed, by a Reidemeister move of second type in which the tie is stretched, in the following compact diagram (i.e., a tie connecting strand 1 with strand 3).
+From now on, the tie, having elastic property, will be represented as {\it a spring}.

-Observe that, because of the cords transparency, it does not matter whether the tie in $\eta_{1,3}$ is in front or behind the strand 2.
+Note that it does not matter whether the tie in the compact diagram of Figure \ref{TL3-4}, is in front or behind the strand 2.

 Another advantage of considering the compact diagram (Figure \ref{TL3-4}) is that the equation: